+Initially, it will be necessary to identify general characteristics of the insurer’s business practices and the insurance/reinsurance.
+If the insurer wrote only direct or primary insurance, the ability to process assumed reinsurance may not be of immediate concern to the receiver.
+However, if the insurer ceded reinsurance, the ability to track and control ceded placements may need to be considered in the systems requirements.
+Also, if brokers or intermediaries processed reinsurance (assumed, ceded and/or retroceded), the receiver may need to determine if these arrangements are to be continued, or if this function needs to be brought under the direct control of the receivership.
+If it is not brought under direct control of the receiver, the receiver should carefully monitor this function and work closely with the intermediary.

-Initially, it will be necessary to identify general characteristics of the insurer’s business practices.
-This analysis will provide a general idea of systems sizing and related requirements and should include an analysis of:
+This analysis of insurer’s business practices and the insurance/reinsurance written will provide a general idea of systems sizing and related requirements and should include an analysis of:

 Lines of business – The lines of business underwritten and the characteristics of this business may have a substantial impact on information systems requirements.
 If it is a business in which claims will develop quickly, the requirement may be quite different from long-tail business in which claims will take a long time to develop.
-If the business included large-deductible or loss-sensitive features such a retrospectively rated premiums, there will be additional system demands.
+If the business includes large-deductible or loss-sensitive features such a retrospectively rated premiums, there will be additional system demands.
 This also will impact the amount of historical information that must be maintained in the systems.

-Insurance/reinsurance/both – If the insurer wrote only direct or primary insurance, the ability to process assumed reinsurance may not be of concern to the receiver.
-However, if the insurer ceded reinsurance, the ability to track and control ceded placements may need to be considered in the systems requirements.
-Also, if brokers or intermediaries processed reinsurance (assumed, ceded and/or retroceded), the receiver may need to determine if these arrangements are to be continued, or if this function needs to be brought under the direct control of the receivership.
-If it is not brought under direct control of the receiver, the receiver should carefully monitor this function and work closely with the intermediary.
+–